Doc Rowe: Career

 Since the 1960s, Rowe has focused on collecting and celebrating folklore, oral history and the vernacular music and traditions of Britain and Ireland.
-In 2002, Rowe was awarded an honorary doctorate in music from the University of Sheffield, and in 2005 received the English Folk Dance and Song Society's Gold Badge for his documentation of traditional Song and Dance.
+In 2002, Rowe was awarded an honorary doctorate in music from the University of Sheffield, and in 2005 received the English Folk Dance and Song Society's Gold Badge for his documentation of traditional song and dance.

 Rowe has been a committee member of the Oral History Society; the Traditional Song Forum; and the Folklore Society, which in 2007 presented Rowe with its Coote Lake Medal for his research into folklore.

 Rowe developed an early interest in traditional song, stemming largely from 1950s BBC radio broadcasts.
 Performing on the folk club circuit as a singer from 1963, he met BBC producer Charles Parker, who – with Ewan MacColl and Peggy Seeger – was working on the BBC Radio Ballads (1957–64); Rowe has since cited Parker and the "Ballads" as amongst his strongest abiding influences.

 Rowe went on to work with Parker, MacColl and Seeger on a variety of folk-song and drama related projects including Philip Donnellan's TV versions of the Radio Ballads (1972) and Passage West (1975), as well as being a joint editorial advisor on The Other Music (BBC2, 1981).

 An equally formative experience for Rowe was a 1963 visit to the May Day 'Obby 'Oss festival in the Cornish town of Padstow; he has returned every year since to continuously document the tradition.
 It also triggered a wider focus on seasonal events and popular cultural traditions.
-Over the subsequent decades, Rowe has dedicated himself to attending and recording a wide range of Britain's annual calendar customs.
+Over the subsequent decades, Rowe has attended and recorded a wide range of Britain's annual calendar customs.

 Rowe served as a consultant and writer on Channel 4's short 1984 documentary series, Future of Things Past.
 The programmes explored the community purpose of 18 different British calendar customs.

-Since the early 1990s, Rowe has focused on his own vast archive which is currently housed in Whitby, North Yorkshire.
+Since the early 1990s, Rowe has focused on his own archive which is currently housed in Whitby, North Yorkshire.
 Alongside this, Rowe regularly lectures on folklore, customs and traditions nationally and internationally, and also continues to collaborate on new projects across broadcasting, photography and the arts.

-In 2006, Rowe was the focus of a BBC Radio 4 Archive Hour, Same Time, Same Place, Next Year, written and presented by the then-Library Director of the English Folk Dance and Song Society, Malcolm Taylor OBE.
+In 2006, Rowe was the focus of a BBC Radio 4 Archive Hour, Same Time, Same Place, Next Year, written and presented by the then-Library Director of the English Folk Dance and Song Society, Malcolm Taylor.